paulh1am/paulh1am.github.io/_pages/about.md

 I am an alum of <a href="https://tisch.nyu.edu/itp">ITP at NYU (MPS)</a> and the web development bootcamp at <a href="https://generalassemb.ly"> General Assembly</a>.
-Until recently I worked for International Rescue Committee.
+My work experience includes Warecorp and International Rescue Committee.

 My skillset includes: